 Maine

-State has law that covers sexual orientation and gender identity
+Law covers sexual orientation and gender identity/expression

 2017